 Question 11 of 75

-A patient who has been admitted to the medical unit with new-onset angina also has a diagnosis of Alzheimer’s disease.
-Her husband tells you that he rarely gets a good night’s sleep because he needs to be sure she does not wander during the night.
+An 89-year-old female patient who has been admitted to the medical unit with new-onset angina also has a diagnosis of Alzheimer’s disease.
+The patient’s husband reports to you that he rarely gets a good night’s sleep because he needs to make sure his wife does not wander during the night.
 He insists on checking each of the medications you give her to be sure they are the same as the ones she takes at home.
 Based on this information, which nursing diagnosis is most appropriate for this patient?CorrectIncorrect

 Question 12 of 75